-Currently, Dr. Forrest co-directs the ground-breaking research conducted at the Reynolds Center, where functional gains in the upper and lower extremities are being achieved through neuromodulation, as well as amelioration of secondary complications including chronic pain, spasticity, bowel and bladder dysfunction, and pressure injuries.
-Using the unique research capabilities of the Rocco Ortenzio Neuroimaging Center at Kessler Foundation, her studies correlate functional gains with changes in neural activity in the brain and spinal cord, contributing to fundamental knowledge of the mechanisms of voluntary muscle movement.
-Support for her research is provided by federal and state grants, as well substantial gifts from Tim and Caroline Reynolds.
+Dr. Forrest has developed expertise in interventional and neuromodulation research involving peripheral & central nervous system mechanisms and neurological & neuromuscular function for both able-bodied individuals and individuals with SCI.
+She conducts research where functional gains in the upper and lower extremities are being achieved through neuromodulation, as well as amelioration of secondary complications including chronic pain, spasticity, bowel and bladder dysfunction, and pressure injuries.
+Her studies correlate these gains with changes in neural activity in the brain and spinal cord, contributing to fundamental knowledge of the mechanisms of voluntary muscle movement.
+In addition, her Center has a long history of studying exoskeleton interventions for recovery after spinal cord injury.

-Dr. Forrest is also an Associate Professor in the Department of Physical Medicine and Rehabilitation at Rutgers New Jersey Medical School and a member of the affiliated faculty of the Department of Biomedical Engineering of the New Jersey Institute of Technology.
+Dr. Forrest is also an associate professor in the Physical Medicine & Rehabilitation department at Rutgers New Jersey Medical School and an affiliated faculty member in the Biomedical Engineering department at New Jersey Institute of Technology.

 Restoration of upper and lower extremity function